Introduction

 - Campus Size: Consider the overall size and layout of the campus.

 Diversity and Inclusion: Consider the diversity of the student body and the college’s commitment to inclusivity.
-A diverse environment can enrich your educational experience and prepare you for working in a global society.
+A diverse environment can enrich your educational experience and help students learn from different perspectives and prepare for varied academic, social, and professional settings.
 Look for colleges with active diversity programs and support services.

 - Diversity Abroad (Global)